Skip to content

 About This Calculator

-Our methodology: Based on the Income Shares model as defined in the Louisiana Child Support Guidelines (La.
+Methodology: Income Shares model per Louisiana Child Support Guidelines (La.
 R.S.
 9:315).
-Updated for 2026.